Skip to main content

 npx @skills-hub-ai/cli publish # publishes ./SKILL.md

-Or use the web publish page — you can describe what you want and AI generates the name, description, category, tags, and instructions for you.
+Prefer the web?
+Use the publish page — describe what you want and AI generates the name, description, category, tags, and instructions for you.

-Run init for a guided walkthrough that checks your platform, auth status, installed skills, and suggests popular skills:
+Run init for a guided walkthrough that checks your platform, auth status, installed skills, and suggests popular ones:

 npx @skills-hub-ai/cli init